TomSB1423/Obsidian-Darkside20k/Meetings/Meeting 22,11,21.md

 Faraday cage is between passive cryostat and outerbuffer Neutrons can basically get anywhere in the detector as they are neutral and if they move fast enough.
-Ga when neutron absorbed releases photon and this is what the inner buffer shields from neutrinos interactions produce electron recoils
+Ga when neutron absorbed releases photon and this is what the inner buffer shields from neutrinos interactions produce electron recoils - can distinguish from these up to a point,